sallonoroff/sallonoroff.github.io/_posts/2010-11-15-it-could-be-me-draw-37.md

 Financial outcome: **-£1**

 I _still_ fancy changing my numbers but _still_ haven’t bothered.
-I _still_ expect there&#8217;ll be another penny of interest in the Not a Lottery bank account too but i _still_ haven’t checked it yet.
+I _still_ expect there'll be another penny of interest in the Not a Lottery bank account too but i _still_ haven’t checked it yet.

-**Lottery balance: £-37.00  //  Not A Lottery balance: £37.05**
+**Lottery balance: £-37.00  |  Not A Lottery balance: £37.05**